 - Order Online button

 - Buy button

 - Get Offer button

-If you’ve included a link in the body and would prefer to post a full-sized image to Google My Business, simply, click “Replace Link Preview with Image” and you’ll be able to swap your link preview for a full-sized image of your choice when posting.
+If you’ve included a link in the body and would prefer to post a full-sized image, click “Replace Link Preview with Image” and you’ll be able to swap your link preview for a full-sized image of your choice when posting.

-Our support team has prepared useful articles to guide you through the set up of this new service on Sendible step by step:
+Our support team has prepared useful articles to guide you:

 - How Do I Add a Google My Business Service?

 - Checklist for Troubleshooting Google My Business Posting Issues

 - What Is the Recommended Image Size for Google My Business